meccaLeccaHi/meccaLeccaHi.github.io/projects.md

 - Substantial class imbalances (number of non-matches *far* exceeds the number of matches).
 - There's a *huge* number of potential Cartesian pairs, so we maximize pairing with the [Kuhn-Munkres](https://pypi.python.org/pypi/munkres/) (i.e. Hungarian) Algorithm.
 - Research with HIPAA-protected data requires patient de-identification, making matching more challenging.
-In our case, we trained neural networks to match records across multiple SQL databases using ’fuzzy’ matching, resulting in a ≈75% reduction in non-matched records.
-As a result, we were able to **improve the accuracy of a medical record linkage system providing clinical performance metrics to more than 200 hospitals**.
+In our case, we trained neural networks to match records across multiple SQL databases using ’fuzzy’ matching, resulting in a **≈75% reduction in non-matched records**.
+As a result, we were able to improve the accuracy of a medical record linkage system providing clinical performance metrics to *more than 200 hospitals*.

 ---